ArchGryphon9362/teslabtapi/docs/start.md

 ## Getting the ephemeral key
 To sign messages to send to the vehicle, you'll need to get the vehicle's ephemeral key.

-By definition, this name should change every so often, but I never experienced it change in the few days of testing that I've done.
+By definition of its name, this key should change every so often, but I never experienced it change in the many months of testing that I've done.

 First, generate the `keyId`.
 This can be done by taking the first 4 bytes of a SHA1 digest of `publicKey`.